The Bear (1988 film): Filming

 Shot from 13 May to late October 1987, The Bear was filmed almost entirely in the Italian and Austrian areas of the Dolomites.
 Several additional scenes were also filmed in a Belgian Zoo in early 1988.
 The crew consisted of 200 individuals.
 Husband and wife team Tony and Heidi Lüdi served as the film's production designer and art director, respectively, alongside set decorator Bernhard Henrich.
 In their book, Movie Worlds: Production Design in Film, the Lüdis state that as the film's production designers, they "were constantly faced with the question 'What did you have to do?'
 To which we answered 'We turned the Alps into British Columbia.'"
 Cinematographer Philippe Rousselot noted that "the only thing Jean-Jacques was unable to control" while filming in the Bavarian Alps "was the weather: he did not manage to have the clouds take part in pre-production meetings."

 While animatronic bears were used for several of the fighting scenes, live animals—including bears, dogs, horses, and honey bees—were used on location for filming.
-A trained, 2.74 m tall Kodiak bear named Bart played the adult male grizzly, while a young female bear named Douce ("Sweetness" in English) took on the role of the cub, with several alternates.
+A trained, 2.74 m tall Kodiak bear named Bart played the adult male grizzly, while a young female bear named Douce ("Sweet" in English) took on the role of the cub, with several alternates.
 Three trainers worked with Bart (including his owner Doug Seus), eleven with the cubs, three with the dogs, and three with the horses.
 One day during production, Bart injured Annaud while the two posed for photographers; Annaud's wounds, which included claw-marks on his backside, had to be drained with a shunt for two months.
 In addition to the real bears, there were animatronic bears which were used in specific scenes that were made by Jim Henson's Creature Shop.